nikolett0203/RulesTools/README.md

 # Association Rule Mining of eDNA Datasets

-This project applies association rule mining to eDNA datasets in order to determine which environmental metadata variables contribute most strongly to high eDNA concentrations in aquatic samples.
+This project applies association rule mining to eDNA datasets using custom scripts and R's `arules` and `ggvenn` packages in order to determine which environmental metadata variables contribute most strongly to high eDNA concentrations in aquatic samples.

 ## Navigate To...
 - [Usage](#usage)